 The Great Austin Microbiome Awakening

-Before we get into the weeds, a quick reminder: I am just a guy with a laptop and a very crowded bathroom cabinet.
+I should probably mention that I have zero medical training.
 I’m not a doctor, a dentist, or a microbiologist.
-I’m just a nerd who reads ingredient labels during Slack meetings.
-If you have actual dental issues, please go see a professional.
+I’m just a guy who works in tech and spends way too much time on Reddit threads about Lactobacillus reuteri during my lunch breaks.
+If you have actual dental issues or bleeding gums that won't quit, please go see a professional.
 I’m just here to tell you how my mouth felt after a month of 'gardening' instead of 'scrubbing.'

 The Setup: Moving Away from the Scorched Earth Policy